World expresses outrage, plans stronger Russia sanctions

 Foster Klug reported from Tokyo.
 Associated Press journalists around the world contributed to this report.

-Follow AP’s coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine7 Stocks That Can Withstand a Taper Tantrum
+Follow AP’s coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine7 Electric Vehicle Stocks That Are Ready to Charge Higher

-The stock market is stimulated like a child with a sugar high on Halloween night, and investors are enjoying the ride.
-It seems like nearly every sector continues to point in one direction.
-But seasoned investors know that the markets don’t move in the same direction all the time.
-And even long-term bulls admit that a correction may be coming.

-One reason for this is that the Federal Reserve (i.e. “The Fed”) is “talking about, talking about” an end to its asset purchase program.
-If that talk turns into concrete action, then it would be almost a sure sign that interest rates will rise sooner than expected.

 .